-Getting the Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
-We would like to thank the contributing editors, Jonathan Polkes and David Lender of Weil, Gotshal & Manges LLP for their assistance with this volume.
-We also extend special thanks to Joel S Feldman and Joshua E Anderson of Sidley Austin LLP, who contributed the original format from which the current questionnaire has been derived, and who helped to shape the publication to date.
+Lexology Getting The Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
+We also extend special thanks to the contributing editors, Jonathan Polkes and David Lender of Weil, Gotshal & Manges LLP for their continued assistance with this volume.